Faster than ever

 |Protection||IP68, Gorilla Glass Victus 2||IP68, Ceramic Shield|

 Apple has always benefitted from NVMe storage, giving you faster read/write speeds than the UFS 3.1 standard could.
 Now Samsung has upgraded to UFS 4.0 storage, which essentially doubles the read and write speeds compared to the last generation of phones.
-We don't have official Apple numbers for a straight comparison, but it's clear this Galaxy generation also closed the performance gap in this area.
+We don't have official Apple numbers for a straight comparison, but it's clear this Galaxy generation closed the performance gap in this area.

 As for battery life, Future Labs stress-tested the Galaxy S23+ and iPhone 14 Plus' longevity, measuring 11:24 and 11:57, respectively.
 Neither is the best battery score we've ever seen, but that screen time is more than enough to last you through the day.
+In general, we found that the Galaxy S23+ can withstand "heavy use" to easily last a full day.

 Apple's Pro series is notoriously battery-deficient, but the 60Hz Plus is much more efficient.
 Similarly, the Galaxy S23+ lasted about 90 minutes longer than the S22+, which tended to overheat with heavy use, and has created a more reliably long-lived device.